jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 My mom considered having her come to the US to live with us.
 What kind of a granddaughter could send the woman who raised her to a senior home, when all that was expected of you was that you take care of them as they got old?
 But maybe it was the visa that fell through, or maybe she wanted to stay in Wuhan.
 She never did come to the US.

 Her bathroom faucet dripped, no matter how hard I tried to tighten it.
 Likewise, her memories and cognition dripped too.
 My mom flew out to China to see her in April.
 I don't think my great-grandmother remembered her.
-On a WeChat video call, I studied her face, and the new stories she had to tell from the last time I'd seen her.
-My mom said that it was impossible, that she barely knew how to eat, to speak, let alone live.
-Silent like a tree, she still stands.

-She is not yet dead.
+On a WeChat video call, I studied her face again.
+Now, it was as if she'd aged backwards.
+Her wrinkles stretched across her gaunt skeleton.
+My mom cried. *五十斤*, she'd sob. *Fifty pounds.* She weighed less an elementary schooler.
+Her mouth lay open agape, opening and closing as if gasping for air.
+My mom fed her congee, and she could not swallow.
+I couldn't swallow either.

+I looked away, but the beeping of her heart rate monitor reading 84% oxygen saturation and my mom's gasps did not let me leave.
+I finally asked: "Can she still speak?"

+My moms sobs grew louder.
+My great-grandmother groaned.

+One year later, she is not yet dead.
+She is immobile, catatonic, dreaming, a log on a hospital bed.
+My mothers calls go unanswered.
+Though her heart still beats, her eyes have not opened for months.

 <br><br>
 <b>iv. history 300</b>